Applications of artificial intelligence

 in wearable cardiac monitoring

 The BodyGuardian® Remote Monitoring System is one such example.
-Patients wear the cardiac monitor, which feeds real-time data into a cloud-based health platform physicians can access.
+Patients wear the cardiac monitor, which feeds near real-time data into a cloud-based health platform physicians can access.
 The need for these technologies is growing as we see a greater incidence of cardiac disease and the population is aging.
 This will bring a greater reliance on algorithms to provide high-quality reporting in a timely manner.
-These factors are amplified in the case of mobile cardiac telemetry (MCT), where ECG is streamed directly to data processing centers, annotated, and may be used to quickly alert clinicians of potentially life-threatening cardiac events.
+These factors are amplified in the case of mobile cardiac telemetry (MCT), where ECG is streamed directly to data processing centers, annotated, and may be used to quickly alert clinicians of potentially critical cardiac events.
 For MCT to be most effective, data annotation must be highly accurate and quick.

 Caution: U.S. Federal law restricts this device to sale by or on the order of a physician.